 President Donald Trump, who has frequently praised Russian leader Vladimir Putin, has not publicly commented on these Russian actions.
 Instead, he used his Twitter account Wednesday to slam former President Barack Obama's foreign policy toward Russia and leaks to the media.

-In a series of tweets Tuesday, Trump attacked media reports that U.S. agencies intercepted phone calls last year between Russian intelligence officials and members of his presidential campaign team.
+In a series of tweets Tuesday, Trump attacked media reports that U.S. agencies intercepted phone calls last year between Russians and members of his presidential campaign team.

 "The fake news media is going crazy with their conspiracy theories and blind hatred. @MSNBC & @CNN are unwatchable. @foxandfriends is great!"
 Trump said.